England Squadron: Daylight London raids

 London was given a respite by poor summer weather.
 A raid on 12 August had such a strong headwind that the squadron only reached Southend-on-Sea before having to turn back; one Gotha was shot down, another crash-landed at Zeebrugge and four more were wrecked in landing accidents.
 Another attempt on 18 August never reached England at all, again because of adverse wind.
 On their return flight the squadron made landfall in the neutral Netherlands; a total of nine aircraft were lost to Dutch gunfire, ran out of fuel or crashed on landing.
-Only 15 Gothas were airworthy for the next raid on 22 August; five returned early with mechanical problems and the remainder only reached the English coastal towns.Ttwo were shot down by RNAS fighters and one by anti-aircraft fire.
+Only 15 Gothas were airworthy for the next raid on 22 August; five returned early with mechanical problems and the remainder only reached the English coastal towns.
+Two were shot down by RNAS fighters and one by anti-aircraft fire.
 This was the last daylight raid on England by the squadron; none of the August missions had reached London, for the loss of 18 bombers.